-12-2.1 Violations shall be classified as follows

-- A. Level One Violations shall include: - 1.
+- 12-2.1 Violations shall be classified as follows - A. Level One Violations shall include: - 1.
 Unlawful removal of campaign materials - 2.
-Failure to abide by the provisions in Campaign Conduct (See Chapter 5) - 3.
 Failure to abide by provision in Posters (See Chapter 6.1) - B. Level Two Violations shall include: - 1.
 Campaign Conduct in libraries and computer labs (See Chapter 5-1.8) - 2.
 Failure to abide by provisions in Solicitation (See Chapter 5-2) - 3.
-Failure to abide by the Neutrality provision (See Chapter 5-3)

-- 4. Obstructing the Elections Department in the discharge of departmental duties (Chapter 6-2.4) - 5.
-Posters or leafleting in University Buildings - C. Level Three Violations shall include: - 1.
+Failure to abide by the Neutrality provision (See Chapter 5-3) - 4.
+Obstructing the Elections Department in the discharge of departmental duties (Chapter 6-2.4) - 5.
+Posters or leafleting in University Buildings

+- 6. Failure to abide by the provisions in Campaign Conduct.
+(See Chapter 5) - C. Level Three Violations shall include: - 1.
 Failure to abide by provisions in Campaign Expenses Accounting (See Chapter 7-1) - 2.
 Failure to abide by provisions in Campaign Expenses Reporting (See Chapter 7-2) - 3.
 Failure to abide by provisions in Campaign Spending Limits (See Chapter 7-3) - 4.
 Failure to attend the mandatory candidates meeting (See Chapter 2-3.1) - 5.
 Falsification of paperwork required by the Elections Code Aiding another individual in fraudulent voting - 6.
 Destruction of campaign/non-campaigning materials - 7.
 Setting up unauthorized polling location (See Chapter 6-2.4)